Bid Whist & Blessings28 Feb 2018, Posted by Community in

 While I firmly believe that doctors should do what they can to save the lives of their patients, we must be able to trust them (and even at times prod them) to have the tough conversations when there is a terminal diagnosis.
 No one wants to have that difficult conversation, but death is an inevitable part of life.
 Having these conversations about death ahead of time, gives families a chance to decide how they want to spend this last period of living, so that instead of uncertainty and panic, families can experience peace and togetherness in the final precious days.

 My concern with hospice care in America lies with the lack of diversity in patients.
-When I go to visit with patients and their families, I rarely see anyone who looks like me.
 According to the NHPCO Facts and Figures from 2015, “Fewer than 9% of those entering hospice programs across the country are African American.”
 What is preventing us from accepting the extra support?

 An inherited distrust of the healthcare system stemming from mistreatment of minorities in the past, combined with a misunderstanding of what hospice truly is, prevents people of color from benefiting from these services.
 But we cannot allow the stigma and fear of the past to prevent us from taking advantage of services that can bring peace and healing to our families in these important last moments, days, weeks, and even months.